Austria requests tax data from France in HSBC case

 Around 400 cases linked with Austria have emerged in media reports which alleged that HSBC helped wealthy customers, including footballers and arms dealers, conceal millions of dollars of assets.

-According to the ICIJ, the money associated with Austrian cases amounts to $1.2 billion in around 1,200 bank accounts.
+According to the ICIJ, the money associated with Austrian cases amounts to $1.2 billion (1 billion pounds) in around 1,200 bank accounts.

 Just over half of the cases linked with Austria relate to accounts held by Austrian nationals, the ICIJ website says, without giving further details.
 The website has not named any of the clients linked with Austria.